JunyiZhou-Conny/PediatricSavior/README.md

 Users can input and edit data across various nested fields and dynamically add more phases as required.
 The form provides comprehensive data collection capabilities with structured input handling for complex scenarios, making it suitable for detailed medical data entry tasks.

 ### Chat History Design
-The `ChatHistory` component is designed to fetch and display chat history based on user inputs using the React framework.
-Below is a concise description of its structure and functionality:
+Fetches and displays chat history based on user inputs using React framework.

 #### State Management
 The component maintains several pieces of state: